hi-swapx/docs/sdk/v3/guides/liquidity/05-collecting-fees.md

 ## Introduction

-This guide will cover how to collect fees from a liquidity position on the SwapX V3 protocol.
-It is based on the [collecting fees code example](https://github.com/SwapX/examples/tree/main/v3-sdk/collecting-fees), found in the SwapX code examples [repository](https://github.com/SwapX/examples).
-To run this example, check out the examples's [README](https://github.com/SwapX/examples/blob/main/v3-sdk/collecting-fees/README.md) and follow the setup instructions.

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](../01-background.md) page!
 :::